Evolution of networks with multiple junctions: Local regularity

 If $\widetilde{\SS}^\infty_\tt$ is a line for every $\tt\in(-\infty,0]$, hence with zero curvature, Lemma~\ref{boh} implies that the convergence of the flows $\widetilde{\SS}_\tt^j \to \widetilde{\SS}^\infty_\tt$ is locally smooth.
 This gives a contradiction since, by formula~\eqref{eq:locreg.0.2a}, it would follow that $0\in \widetilde{\SS}^\infty_0$ and $\widetilde{k}_\infty^2(0,0)=1$.

 If $\widetilde{\SS}^\infty_\tt$ is a static standard triod, then Lemma~\ref{thm:locreg.3} gives a contradiction as before. \end{proof}

-\begin{rem} \ \begin{enumerate} \item The result is still true if the flow is only defined on the ball $B_{2\rho}(x_0)$ by localizing Huisken's monotonicity formula with a suitable cut--off function.
-This makes the result applicable for curvature flows of networks with fixed boundary points, if one assumes that there are no boundary points in $B_{2\rho}(x_0)\times (t_0-(1+\eta)\rho^2,t_0)$.
-We refer the reader to Section~10 in~\cite{white5} and Remark~4.16 together with Proposition~4.17 in~\cite{eck1}.
+\begin{rem} \ \begin{enumerate} \item The result is still true if the flow is only defined on the ball $B_{2\rho}(x_0)$, by localizing Huisken's monotonicity formula with a suitable cut--off function.
+This makes the result applicable for curvature flows of networks with fixed end--points on the boundary of a domain $\Omega\subseteq\R^2$, once assuming that there are no boundary points in $B_{2\rho}(x_0)\times (t_0-(1+\eta)\rho^2,t_0)$.
+We refer the reader to~\cite[Section~10 ]{white5} and Remark~4.16 together with Proposition~4.17 in~\cite{eck1}.

 \item By an easy contradiction argument, one can show that the bound on the curvature, together with the $120$ degrees condition and assumption~\eqref{eq:locreg.0.5}, imply that there is a constant $\ell=\ell(\varepsilon, \eta, \rho)>0$ such that for $t \in (t_0-(1-\sigma)^2\rho^2,t_0)$ the length of each curve of $\SS_t$ which intersects $B_{(1-\sigma)\rho}(x_0)$ is bounded from below by $\ell\cdot \sigma \rho$.
-This implies, using Theorem~\ref{topolino5}, corresponding scaling invariant estimates on all the higher derivatives of the curvature. \end{enumerate} \end{rem}
+This implies, using Proposition~\ref{topolino5}, corresponding scaling invariant estimates on all the higher derivatives of the curvature. \end{enumerate} \end{rem}

+The following corollary is then an extension of White's result~\cite[Theorem~3.5]{white1} to the curvature flow $\SS_t$ of a network in a smooth, convex, bounded open set $\Omega\subseteq\R^2$, with fixed end--points on $\partial\Omega$.